luisenriqueg/blog/menu/contact.md

 title: Contact
 ---

+My name is Luis Enrique, I have a major in electronics and I am an enthusiast C++ programmer with a passion on algorithms and data structures.

-If you are having any problems, any questions or suggestions, feel free to [tweet at me](https://twitter.com/intent/tweet?text=%40paululele), or [file a GitHub issue](https://github.com/lenpaul/lagrange/issues/new)
+If you are having any problems, any questions or suggestions, feel free to contact me [linkedIn](https://www.linkedin.com/in/luis-enrique-g%C3%B3mez-s%C3%A1nchez-castillo-3599a8154/),